 Regularly walking at a brisk pace can have many health benefits, including:

 In addition to physical health benefits, increasing physical activity through walking may also benefit mental health.
-Research has found that physical activity could be beneficial for a range of mental health conditions, including anxiety and depression.
+Research has found that physical activity could be beneficial for a range of mental health conditions, including

 Walking is a beneficial way to burn calories — the amount each person burns depends on their age, sex, and how rapidly they walk.
 Moderate-intensity exercise, such as walking, can provide a range of health benefits.